wp-plugins/p3-profiler/readme.txt

 == Upgrade Notice ==

+= 1.5.2 =
+Fixed a race condition in the error detection logic.
+Now P3 will auto deactivate 60 seconds after an error if it is not cleared.

 = 1.5.1 =
 Fix a bug which broke debug mode and caused scanning to not work properly for some users.